Klipsch T5 True Wireless vs. Apple AirPods: Battle of the Premium Buds | Digital Trends

 Features, controls, and battery life

-With eight hours of battery life, a higher-capacity charging case, aptX integration, and an IPX4 sweatproof rating, the Klipsch model beats out the AirPods in many ways when it comes to features.
-That’s because the AirPods only offer five hours per charge, and don’t offer any sweatproofing whatsoever.
+With eight hours of battery life, a higher-capacity charging case, aptX integration, and an IPX4 water resistance rating, the T5 beat out the AirPods in many ways when it comes to features.
+That’s because the AirPods only offer five hours per charge, and don’t offer any water resistance whatsoever.

 Things become a bit more neck-and-neck when we compare controls, however.
-The AirPods’ H1 chip allows iOS users to simply talk to Siri, and features other intelligent controls like a sensor that auto-pauses music when you remove the earbuds from your ears.
-In addition, touch controls on the outside of the earbuds allow you to play and pause music and adjust volume.
+The AirPods’ H1 chip allows iOS users to simply say “Hey,Siri,” to initiate voice commands, and features other intelligent controls like a sensor that auto-pauses music when you remove the earbuds from your ears.
+In addition, touch controls on the outside of the earbuds allow you to play and pause music.

-The Klipsch T5 True Wireless eschew fancy sensors and touch controls in favor of gold ol’ fashioned buttons, with two clicky ovals on the outside of each earphone.
+The Klipsch T5 True Wireless eschew fancy sensors and touch controls in favor of gold ol’ fashioned buttons, with two clicky ovals on the outside of each earbud.
 One click of the left earbud pulls up your voice assistant, and one click of the right plays and pauses music.
-Multiple presses or long presses of the left or right earbuds allow you to skip songs back and forth or adjust volume — it’s all very intuitive.
+Multiple presses or long presses of the left or right earbuds allow you to skip songs back and forth or adjust volume (something the AirPods can’t do without Siri).

 Winner: Klipsch T5 True Wireless